Jesus Loves Mommy: Salvation In Spite of my Motherhood

 Love makes us do and say things that we normally might not.

 In my current walk, which is dotted with grief and joy, I am more inclined to recognize the many characteristics of love.
 I fashion them as important.
 Sacrificial love, where others are more important than me is the name of the parenting game.
 Yet I have not credited God with this attribute.
 He is called Father.
-But in some random teaching, I turned the meaning of that “Father” into some task master.
+But in some random teaching, I turned the meaning of that “Father” into some grievous taskmaster.

 Hateful, self-serving, and desperate to bring himself glory through my suffering.